What You Can Do

 Heating, cooling, and ventilating buildings accounted for 32.7% of electricity use in commercial buildings in 2012.

 - Keep thermostats set to reasonable temperatures.
 Suggested temperatures are 75°F in the summer and 68°F in the winter.
-When you leave for the day, weekend, or an extended period of time, consider moderating your thermostat more radically.
+When you leave for the day, weekend, or an extended period, consider moderating your thermostat more radically.

 - Dress for the season and in layers so you can moderate your own temperature.